LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dan-curtin-resplendent-hub002/index.md

 description: >-
   From the vaults of Techno legend Dan Curtin, Resplendent is a volcanic, uptempo Disco-Techno number released alongside 3 other previously unreleased tracks from 1999 to 2001.
 Positive energy!
-From Dan Curtin&#39;s Indiscrete EP on Hubplate.
-Out 8.11 on 12&quot; &#8211; Pre-order: https://www.deejay.de/Dan_Curtin_Indiscrete_EP_HUB002_Vinyl__940319 https://soundcloud.com/hubplate https://soundcloud.com/dan-curtin [...]Read More...
+From Dan Curtin's Indiscrete EP on Hubplate.
+Out 8.11 on 12" – Pre-order: https://www.deejay.de/Dan_Curtin_Indiscrete_EP_HUB002_Vinyl__940319 https://soundcloud.com/hubplate https://soundcloud.com/dan-curtin [...]Read More...